PDM4AR/exercises/docs/07-optimization.md

 ---

-Your task is to implement the function `solve_optimization` in [src/pdm4ar/exercises/ex07/ex07.py](../src/pdm4ar/exercises/ex07/ex07.py).
+Your task is to implement the function `solve_optimization` in [src/pdm4ar/exercises/ex07/ex07.py](../src/pdm4ar/exercises/ex07/ex07.py) (please remember that your modifications done outside the *src/pdm4ar/exercises/ex??*  folders are discarded during the server evaluation).
 As input, you receive a `ProblemVoyage`, and you need to return a `SolutionVoyage`.
 Through the `ProblemVoyage` structure you have access to the different active constraints and the specific cost that your voyage plan must optimize.